gvnsavinash/cis6930fa24-project1/README.md

 **`format_entity_stats(file, args, names, dates, phones, addresses)`**
 - **Purpose**:
    Formats statistics on redacted entities for output.
-The function constructs a summary of all redacted entities (e.g., names, dates, phones) for each processed file.
+The function constructs a summary of all redacted entities (e.g., names, dates, phones etc ) for each processed file.
 The purpose is to provide a concise report of what was redacted in each file, supporting data governance and tracking.

 - **Arguments**:
   - `file` (str): The name of the processed file.
   - `args` (Namespace): Command-line arguments controlling which entities to include.
   - `names`, `dates`, `phones`, `addresses` (list): Lists of entities found.
+  - redacted_words_count (int): The count of redacted words.
+  - redacted_sentences_count (int): The count of redacted sentences.

 - **Returns**:
   - `str`: Formatted string with redaction statistics.